britram/rains-prototype/draft-trammell-rains-protocol.md

 ## Protocol Dynamics {#base-proto}

-\[EDITOR'S NOTE frontmatter here please. better prosify the following: this section describes one possible set of rules for handling messages at servers and clients in order to illustrate the typical operation of a RAINS peer.
-It is not intended as a normative reference or to prescribe behavior for RAINS peers.]
+This section illustrates how the RAINS protocol works with one possible set of rules for handling incoming messages and sending outgoing messages as a RAINS server; however, the actions here and the sequence in which they are applied are meant only as one possibility for implementors, and are not normative.

 ### Message Processing {#proto-processing}